Showing 61–80 of 664 results

 CERTIFICATE OF COMPLETION

-You will be able to immediately print a certificate of completion after passing a 15 question multiple-choice quiz.
+You will be able to immediately print a certificate of completion after passing a five (5) question multiple-choice quiz.
 The quiz can be retaken unlimited times until a passing grade of 70% or better is earned.
-This course satisfies three (3) continuing education hour (CEH)/professional development hour (PDH) of continuing education.
+Records also are available anytime online by accessing your account on EZ-pdh.com.
+This course satisfies 1.5 professional development hours (PDH) of continuing education.

 This course teaches the following specific knowledge and skills: